saurabhp199/bhstf/README.md

 # bhstf

-Added configuration to run terraform with git action and deploy to azure
+Added configuration to run terraform with git action and deploy to azure.
+Test